freshwinded/Quip/README.md

 #quip#
-quip is a simple, lightweight CSS processor that provides variable substitution while allowing you to design the way you want, with the tools you want
+quip is a simple, lightweight CSS post-processor that provides variable substitution while allowing you to design the way you want, with the tools you want

 ##Setup##
 * Step 1: Move quip to your CSS Folder